 In other words, eating too many can be bad for your health and your waistline.

 Just remember to eat and use dates in moderation.

 Stay mindful of how much sugar you consume.
 For more info, check out my post on sugar, The Negative Effect of Sugar on The Body.

 So, what do you say?
 Shall we begin?
 Here’s what you need to make this recipe.

-Salted Almonds or Almonds & Salt (either works!)
+Salted Almonds or Almonds & Salt either work great!

 Delicious bars with an addictive salty-sweet flavor!